jowe3751/theUwester/README.md

 ### How to Run (Windows)
 - Make sure that python3 is installed
+- Make sure you are using the correct version (not 2.7) `python --version`
 - Check if pySerial is installed.
 Open python shell: `python` and execute `>>> import serial`.
 If error message do the following:
   - Exit python shell `>>> quit()`
   - Install support for python serial e.g. `python -m pip install pyserial`